National leader Chris Luxon takes on Jacinda Ardern in first Parliament showdown - NZ Herald

-Labour and National have not waited until Parliament resumed sitting this afternoon to lock horns.
+National decided to use the five questions it had to give each of its top MPs one question each.

-National's Chris Luxon will make his debut as leader at Question Time from 2pm today.
+Another highlight was the exchange between Finance Minister Grant Robertson and National's Simon Bridges, with Robertson responding to a question on the Government's earlier predictions over Aotearoa's economic recovery by subtly pointing out how "quickly numbers can change" - a quip directed at Bridges' recent move up the National caucus ranks after the removal of Judith Collins as opposition leader.

-He is scheduled to lock horns with Prime Minister Jacinda Ardern when he asks her a question, to take place at about 2.10pm.
+Labour and National have did not wait until Parliament resumed sitting this afternoon to lock horns.

-Earlier, the day began with some friendly fire, when National leader Chris Luxon U-turned on remarks from finance spokesman Simon Bridges about the Reserve Bank, saying National's position was not yet that Governor Adrian Orr should leave when his term ends in 2023.
+Earlier, the day began with some friendly fire, when Luxon U-turned on remarks from Bridges about the Reserve Bank, saying National's position was not yet that Governor Adrian Orr should leave when his term ends in 2023.

 "I've heard often from National Party members that they want to spend more money.
 I've also heard that they want to cut taxes, and I've also heard that they want to cut debt.